ibm-cloud-docs/secure-enterprise/iam-auth-template.md

 1. Replicating authorization relationships in various child accounts in an enterprise.

-   - For example, an enterprise that uses the service "File Storage for VPC" might want to establish a disaster recovery pattern by enabling cross-region replication of critical data.
+   - For example, an enterprise that uses the service "{{site.data.keyword.filestorage_vpc_short}}" might want to establish a disaster recovery pattern by enabling cross-region replication of critical data.
 To enable data replication, you must create an authorization policy template and assign it in each child account.
 The authorization policy grants the file service in one VPC access to interact with the file service of another VPC located in a different geographical region in the same account.
-You can create an authorization policy template and specify "File Storage for VPC" for both the source and target.
+You can create an authorization policy template and specify "{{site.data.keyword.filestorage_vpc_short}}" for both the source and target.
 For a detailed example of this authorization policy template, review the examples in this topic.
-For more information, see [Establishing service-to-service authorizations for File Storage for VPC](/docs/vpc?topic=vpc-file-s2s-auth&interface=ui).
+For more information, see [Establishing service-to-service authorizations for {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-file-s2s-auth&interface=ui).

 2. Allowing a service instance in an enterprise account to access resources in many child accounts.